ZhaoPeiduo/AgeRecognition/readme.md

 Dataset: [Cross-Age Celebrity Dataset(CACD2000)](https://bcsiriuschen.github.io/CARC/): Conatining celebrities faces across different ages

+The face crops and the identity mapping can be found in this [link](https://drive.google.com/drive/folders/1bv5mg0DhtP4mECQ8Hy7m3pZ5lUPr0MOz?usp=sharing)

 Approach:
 - Apply a face detctor to the input image to capture the face and preprocess it to the standard size.
 - Initialize backbones with ImageNet pretrained weights